Mushtatoes/car-dataset/README.md

 - Sam Keene

 Ideas:
-- Effects of features on the price
+- Effects of features on the price Regression analysis on features vs price of car
-- How does the brand affect the price?
-- What cars can be consider overpriced?
+- What cars are considered luxury?
-- Price VS. popularity?
+- Which cars are overpriced for the features?